Nevnet99/AirQuality/README.md

 ## Reasons/Approach to the task.
 ___

-*Foreword:* I'll be pushing to master for ease.
-Please Please Please do not think I do not use branches. 💖

 ### Setup
 First, I used create react app to save time to be able to focus more on the project at hand.
 As well as this, I added ESLINT to my project to lint my project to check for any styling errors/code mishaps (AIRBNB).